11echeng/robinhood_classifer/README.md

 * Q6.
 For posts created in 2020, what were the top 10 tags?
 * Q7.
 For the questions created in 2017, what was the average time (in seconds) between

+### Amazon Questions:
+* Q1.
+Write a query to identify Merchant that got churned out for Feb 2017?
+Also, how would you write in dynamic way to identify churn for any given month and year?
+Definition of Churn – Merchant having at least 1 order for 2016 and 0 order for 2017

+* Q2.
+Write a query to report WOW (Week over Week) sales for each product category for trailing 6 weeks?

+### Dicks Questions:
+* Q1.
+See imgs directory

+* Q2.
+See imgs directory

 ### Getting Started:
 Check out this project repo, then add an .env credentials, case-sensitive, to the root if not there already: